 "Our ska legend has gone and finished 'cause he's knackered.
 He's old and past it and has gone for a lie down."

 The King is drunk.
-He knows the night he's been talking up around town for six weeks has been a washout; he's getting a bit loose of the tongue and gives the guy a fair chunk of abuse along with his prize.
-The atmosphere begins to turn, and then it happens.
-The King loses it and gives way to the impulses most affected by the booze and the drugs.
-Second prize goes to a foreign girl.
-When The King realises she can't understand English and doesn't grasp his description of the prize, he leers at her from the stage and says into the microphone, "You've won a shaftin' from me, luv."
+He knows the night he's been talking up around town for weeks has been a washout.
+His tongue's getting loose, and he gives the guy a fair chunk of abuse along with his prize.
+And then it happens...
+The King finally gives way to the impulses most affected by the drugs and booze.

 The atmosphere turns in an instant.